AndrewBMartin/pygurobi/README.md

 ```
 We find that we have an optimal objective of 40,725 m<sup>3</sup> of harvest volume.

-Now, let's review the model.
+First, let's review the model.
 First we'll list the variable sets and constraint sets.
 ```python
 >>> pg.list_variables(m)
 Variable set, Number of variables